 ** Grade structure is based on current market data

-The purpose of the position chart is to provide a guide as to where positions may be grouped within functional areas and which grades may be included in each area.
 If you have additional questions regarding staff compensation, please refer to the FAQs page or contact Human Resources.

 Position Descriptions & Reclassification